Posh are sure to face competition as they bid to re-sign Jed Steer and Josh Knight

-Peterborough United have offered new deals to two out-of-contract stars, but six players have been released
+Peterborough United have offered new deals to two out-of-contract stars, but six players have been made available for transfer

 But winger David Ajiboye, striker Kabongo Tshimanga and central defender Romoney Crichlow are among six players to have been made available for transfer after Posh failed in their bid to win promotion from League One in the 2023-24 season.